ronakjha2002/Anticancer-classifier/README.md

 # Anticancer Phytochemical Classifier

-This was one of my main projects during my M.Sc.
-Bioinformatics program.
+This was one of my main projects during my Internship at ACTREC - Tata Memorial Centre.
 The idea was pretty straightforward — can we use machine learning to predict whether a plant-derived compound (phytochemical) has anticancer activity or not?
 Turns out, yes, and it works really well.

 ---